spencer-melnick/hearth/README.md

 Player
 * Walking ✓
 * Walking with kindling
-* Picking up kindling
+* Picking up kindling ✓
-* Adding kindling to fire
+* Adding kindling to fire ✓
-* Lower health --> maybe add a blue shader?
+* Lower health --> maybe add a blue shader? - parking lot

 Fire
-* As fire gets weaker, apply a shader of some sort
+* As fire gets weaker, apply a shader of some sort ✓
-* Maybe "strength" light/rings that show the current power of the fire (also decreases with strength)
+* Maybe "strength" light/rings that show the current power of the fire (also decreases with strength) ✓

 Kindling
-* Picked up
+* Picked up ✓

 Hearth
 * First kindling added --> crystal appears
 * Gradually increasing in strength (similar to the fire but generally in reverse)

 Environment / Screen
-* Snow?
+* Snow ✓
 * Player death
-* Final piece of kindling added to hearth --> snow melting around the area & spring and joy returning!
+* Final piece of kindling added to hearth --> snow melting around the area & spring and joy returning! - parking lot
+* replacement-->ending screen

 ## Music and Noises
 ### Music